Migrate your GitHub Actions workflows to run entirely on Depot compute with built-in job visibility, debuggability, and control.

 Download the binary file for your platform from the Depot CLI releases page in GitHub.

 Depot CI uses the Depot Code Access app to read your repository and register workflow triggers.
-If you've used Claude Code on Depot, you may already have this installed.
+If you use Claude Code remote agent on Depot, you already have this installed.

 The depot ci migrate command automates migrating your GitHub Actions workflows to Depot CI.